-- Match Wins, Individual Wins, Head to Head, Least Sets Lost, Least Games Lost and Games Won % - If there is a team default to a team in contention for first or second place, matches played by the defaulting team will be removed for all matches played in the same round. - In the event the league season cannot be completed, the local league winner will be determined by actual matches played by all teams or another method determined by the ALC and SLC.
+- Match Wins, Individual Wins, Head to Head, Least Sets Lost, Least Games Lost and Games Won % - If there is a team default to a team in contention for first or second place, matches played by the defaulting team will be removed for all matches played in the same round. - In the event the league season cannot be completed, the Section Administration will determine the local league winner using available metrics based on completed matches.